 Copyright in Australian Bureau of Statistics data rests with the Commonwealth of Australia.
 ABS material may be downloaded, displayed, printed and reproduced for personal, non-commercial use, or use within an organisation.
 Apart from use as permitted under the Copyright Act 1968, all other rights are reserved.

-The inaugural Tasmanian Trade Scorecard was been released in November 2020.
 The Scorecard is a check of progress against the goals of the Tasmanian Trade Strategy 2019-2025.

 The Trade Scorecard will not replace the current release of export statistics published on this website.
 However, its purpose is to provide progress against the key performance indicators outlined within the Strategy.
 It will also explain more of the discrete export trade nuances affecting the Tasmanian economy and how the Tasmanian export task fits into the larger national and global trade environment.